josephhilby/FreshlyGround/README.md

 Where the scope will define visibility and environment will define meaning.
 During this pass, it:
 - Declares `x` in the current scope as an `Environment.Variable`
 - Resolves the declared type to a concrete `Environment.Type`
-- Infers and assigns the literal type to a concrete `Environment.Type`.
+- Infers and assigns the literal type to a concrete `Environment.Type`
-- Attaches the variable and type metadata onto the AST ("Decorates").
+- Attaches the variable and type metadata onto the AST (i.e., "Decorates the AST")

 ```java
 // Current Scope